teomorenocuadra/getDataProject/CodeBook.md

 A complement to the script run_analysis.R

-### The Tidying up Script Step by Step Description
+### The Tidying up Script: Steps.
+Objects Created.
+Variables Description

 #### Step 00